This initiative contributes to the Smart Cities Marketplace:

 In order to achieve this objective we engage with cities, their service providers and researchers.
 Cities might be wanting to scale their own projects or to replicate successful other city solutions.

-support the Action Clusters with insights from real-world projects
+support the Action Clusters with insights from real-world projects and from that which can be shared with us from other EU-funded smart city projects;

-The Positive Energy Districts fact sheet was developed by the SCM Secretariat In collaboration with the Business Models & Finance Action Cluster and the Sustainable Districts and Business Models Action Cluster.
-It collects valuable resource about the topic,and attempts to fill the gap for quick access to trustworthy and independent information on PEDs.
+The Positive Energy Districts fact sheet was developed by the SCM Secretariat in collaboration with the Business Models & Finance Action Cluster and the Sustainable Districts and Business Models Action Cluster.
+It collects valuable resource about the topic, and attempts to fill the gap for quick access to trustworthy and independent information on PEDs.

 Every year (2021-2022): we will set-up two ad-hoc working groups which will each produce a business model white-paper that will be released in Creative Commons Licence.